geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And choicest diamonds from Brazilian shores.

-" Doubtst thou my love ! look round this realm and see " What endless labours vex my slaves for thee !
+" Doubtst thou my love! look round this realm and see " What endless labours vex my slaves for thee!
 " See, where yon hills rise towering on the sight,
 " The landscape emulates the fields of light,
 " Yon ruby sun now darts his mimic rays,
-" This lofty dome the evening sky displays !
+" This lofty dome the evening sky displays!
 " Let these prevail, a favouring ear incline,
-" And oh ! by choice, and not by force be mine.
+" And oh! by choice, and not by force be mine.
 " Bid my glad spirits dress the nuptial bower, 320

 " For know, the Veil I never can restore."